-The Aegean Sea resort town Kusadasi (port to Ephesus, Turkey) welcomed on Thursday, September 2, its first cruise ship following a 16-month pause due to the Coronavirus/COVID crisis restrictions that brought the travel industry to a halt.
+The Aegean Sea resort town Kusadasi (port to Ephesus, Turkey) welcomed on Thursday, September 2, its first cruise ship following a 16-month pause due to the COVID restrictions that brought the travel industry to a halt.

 Kusadasi City (Aydın province) is popular for hosting the highest number of cruise passengers annually.